Numerically assisted determination of local models in network scenarios: Representation of local models

 \section{Representation of local models}

 Network scenarios are situations where there are multiple independent sources distributing information to several parties.
-We start this section by illustrating the distinctive features of these scenarios with a specific example with four parties and two independent sources, see figure \ref{fig: rede}.
+We start this section by illustrating the distinctive features of these scenarios with a specific example with four parties and two independent sources, see Fig. \ref{fig: rede}.
 Alice and Charles receive information from one of the sources, whereas Dave gets information from the other source.
-In this example, the only party which receives information from both sources is Bob.
+In this example, the only party that receives information from both sources is Bob.
 In general, all parties have measurement settings, also called inputs.
 The outputs $a$, $b$, $c$, $d$ have finite cardinalities that will be represented by $m_a$, $m_b$, $m_c$, $m_d$, and the inputs $x$, $y$, $z$, $w$ also have finite cardinalities, represented by $M_a$, $M_b$, $M_c$, $M_d$.
 Throughout the paper, whenever a variable $\lambda$ has finite cardinality $c_{\lambda}$, it will be assumed to take on values in the set $\{0,1,\ldots,c_{\lambda}-1\}$.
-The statistical behaviour $p(a,b,c,d|x,y,z,w)$ is said to be network-local if and only if there are probability distributions $p_\lambda(\lambda)$, $p_\mu(\mu)$, $p_a(a|x,\lambda)$, $p_b(b|y,\lambda, \mu)$, $p_c(c|z,\lambda)$ and $p_d(d|w,\mu)$, such that
+The statistical behavior $p(a,b,c,d|x,y,z,w)$ is said to be network-local if and only if there are probability distributions $p_\lambda(\lambda)$, $p_\mu(\mu)$, $p_a(a|x,\lambda)$, $p_b(b|y,\lambda, \mu)$, $p_c(c|z,\lambda)$ and $p_d(d|w,\mu)$, such that

+There are other stronger notions of network nonlocality such as requiring that all sources distribute nonlocal resources \cite{full}, but in this paper we work with the more general definition of network nonlocal behaviors as simply the ones that cannot be cast in the form of Eq. (\ref{network local}).

-As mentioned before, in \cite{cardinality_bound} it was proven that that the cardinalities of local hidden variables in networks can always be assumed to be finite.
+As mentioned before, in Ref. \cite{cardinality_bound} it was proven that the cardinalities of local hidden variables in networks can always be assumed to be finite.
 The authors also provide an upper bound for the necessary cardinalities that we reproduce here for completeness.
-Consider for example the hidden variable $\lambda$ of figure \ref{fig: rede}.
+Consider for example the hidden variable $\lambda$ of Fig. \ref{fig: rede}.
 We begin by identifying the full probability distribution of the network $p(a,b,c,d|x,y,z,w)$ and the probability distribution of the parties not connected to the hidden variable, $p(d|w)$, which in this case is only Dave's.
-The dimensions of these probability distributions are then calculated using the Collins-Gisin parameterization \cite{Collins-Gisin}.
-Finally, the cardinality upper bound is given by the difference of these two dimensions:
+The dimensions of these probability distributions are then calculated using the Collins-Gisin parametrization \cite{Collins-Gisin}.
+This is basically the number of entries in each distribution minus the number of constraints imposed by no-signalling and normalization conditions \cite{cardinality_bound}: